 - Pinpoint your exact location with mobile GPS or desktop location services

 - Displays points of interest (POI or Services): fuel, parking, clubhouse, scenic vistas

 - Geographic search as well as pan and zoom functionality

 - Easy location-sharing with friends with cell service

 What’s missing?
 There are over 7,000 miles of trails in the Granite State, so you can expect to find a few instances where the data may not be 100% accurate, but that’s not for a lack of effort.
 The trails committee will continue working with clubs to improve the product.
 In reality trail routes are always in flux but that’s the true beauty of a digital map: it can be updated in real time to reflect the best data available.

 You’ll also notice that services are somewhat limited at this time.
 The main focus is club facilities, fuel and parking areas.
-There will be opportunities for businesses, such as lodging, restaurants, stores and services to advertise their location next year, 2021.
+There will be opportunities for businesses, such as lodging, restaurants, stores and services to advertise in the future.
 The plan is to open a channel for clubs to sell digital ads, which will help fund the trail system that snowmobilers and businesses depend on.

 What are the online web map functions and how do they work?